Keith Baker (game designer): Eberron

 Baker continued to be a game designer on several 3.5 edition supplements for the Eberron setting such as Sharn: City of Towers (2004), Secrets of Xen'drik (2006), and Secrets of Sarlona (2007).
 Baker also wrote The Dreaming Dark trilogy of novels set in the Eberron setting, which was published by Wizards of the Coast from 2005 to 2006.
 Baker wrote a second trilogy, the Thorn of Breland series, of Eberron novels for Wizards of the Coast from 2008 to 2010.
 For the 4th edition of Dungeons & Dragons, Baker was a designer on the Eberron Campaign Guide (July 2009) and a consultant on the Eberron Player's Guide (June 2009).

 In 2017, Baker joined the podcast Manifest Zone which explores the world of Eberron including lore and official products.
-His co-hosts are Wayne Chang and Kristian Serrano.
+His co-hosts were Wayne Chang and Kristian Serrano.

 For the 5th edition of Dungeons & Dragons, Baker was the lead designer of Wayfinder's Guide to Eberron (July 2018) which was an official Wizards of the Coast supplement published as a PDF on the Dungeon Masters Guild.
 The Dungeon Masters Guild, owned by OneBookShelf, is an online store that hosts official Wizards of the Coast products and acts as "a platform for players to publish lore, maps, character designs and adventures based on Dungeons & Dragons intellectual property".
-Utilizing the Dungeon Masters Guild, Baker published two non-official Eberron themed adventures in 2018 and a non-official 5th edition Eberron supplement in 2019.
+Utilizing the Dungeon Masters Guild, Baker then published two non-official Eberron themed adventures in 2018 and a non-official 5th edition Eberron supplement in 2019.

-Baker was also one of the lead designers of the first hardcover 5th edition Eberron sourcebook: Eberron: Rising From The Last War (November 2019).
-In the following year, Baker released two new non-official 5th Edition Eberron products on the Dungeon Masters Guild: a campaign guide, Exploring Eberron (July 2020), and a supplement, Eberron Confidential (November 2020).
-In December 2020, Baker announced two upcoming Eberron projects which would also be released on the Dungeon Masters Guild in 2022: Frontiers of Eberron: Threshold and codenamed Project: Fool’s Platinum.
+Baker was also one of the lead designers of the first hardcover 5th edition Eberron sourcebook, Eberron: Rising from the Last War (November 2019).
+In the following year, Baker released two new non-official 5th edition Eberron products on the Dungeon Masters Guild: a campaign guide, Exploring Eberron (July 2020), and a supplement, Eberron Confidential (November 2020).
+In December 2020, Baker announced two upcoming Eberron projects which would also be released on the Dungeon Masters Guild in 2022: Frontiers of Eberron: Threshold and codenamed Project: Fool's Platinum.
 In November 2022, Baker announced that Frontiers of Eberron: Threshold had been delayed due to the COVID-19 pandemic and was now scheduled for release in 2023.
 However, the release of Chronicles of Eberron (2022) was not delayed and was published in December 2022.

+In January 2023, Baker wrote that he was considering a shift away from creating third-party Eberron products and instead concentrating on expanding aspects of Threshold that are unconnected to Eberron's fictional canon, allowing him to release it as his own intellectual property.
+In June 2023, Baker announced that his third-party Eberron publishing imprint KB Presents would be shutting down and Visionary Production and Design would take over the stewardship of the Eberron products published on the Dungeon Masters Guild.
+As part of this handover, a final Eberron product – Frontiers of Eberron: Quickstone – was also announced; the Player's Handbook (2024) compatible sourcebook was released in September 2024.